The Nintendo DSi was launched in late 2008 in Japan, but if you lived outside of Japan, you had to wait until early 2009.

 It doesn’t require a customised DSi to play, but it is an EXTREMELY fun game to play, filled with hidden object puzzles, mini-games and more!

-Set amongst the background of an evildoer with a magic cane splitting Kirby into ten peaces, the gamer has to help restore Kirby into his original form, as you set off on a fun-packed side-scrolling adventure.
+Set amongst the background of an evildoer with a magic cane splitting Kirby into ten pieces, the gamer has to help restore Kirby into his original form, as you set off on a fun-packed side-scrolling adventure.
 As you guide Kirby through numerous different puzzles, mini-games and stages, you’ll have to take charge of up to ten Kirby at once, then defeat enemies who try to hurt you along the way.

 So what are my main thoughts about the game and why do I count it as one of my surprisingly favourite games?